 Close your eyes and picture rocky shores, golden sand beaches, lonesome bays and scenic villages surrounded by crystal clear and warm sea.
 Since ancient times, Greece has been a paradise for sailors - a place of epic adventures, of decadent relaxation, and where you can spend your next holiday.
 Greece’s beautiful coastlines, endless sunshine, and mild temperatures make it an idyllic spot for a sailing holiday - a trip that you’ll remember for years to come.

 Greece is truly a paradise for new and experienced sailors alike.
 Located in Southern Europe, on the southern tip of the Balkan Peninsula, the country is surrounded by water - to the east lies the Aegean Sea and to the south the Mediterranean Sea.
 Greece features thousands of islands and more than 8,700 miles of coast - so there’s room for endless exploration.
-The sailing area around Greece is divided into three areas: the Ionian Sea, the Aegean Sea.
+The sailing area around Greece is divided into two areas: the Ionian Sea and the Aegean Sea.

 In the southeast of the Archipelago known as the Aegean Sea lies the group of islands called the Dodecanese, consisting just of 12 larger and more than a hundred smaller islands.
 The islands are popular for their colorful and old history reaching back to times where even a statue with the height of 108 feet was guarding their harbor.
 As ancient and rich the history of these islands was, it is still no match to their natural beauty.
 White sand beaches underneath a wild green mediterranean forest - at the feet of water that reaches nearly all shades of blue and matches the color of the sky.